NextronSystems/analysis-cockpit-manual/usage/glossary.rst

 with the default priority.

-You could also create fallback cases, e.g., for all events of the level “Notice” and intentionally reduce the priority of this case so that other cases that select events of that level always come first.
+You could also create fallback cases, e.g., for all events of the level "Notice" and intentionally reduce the priority of this case so that other cases that select events of that level always come first.

 The full prioritization process looks like:

 -  Case with higher priority takes the event

--  If both cases have the same priority, the case with the higher “Type” takes the event (Incident > Noteworthy)
+-  If both cases have the same priority, the case with the higher "Type" takes the event (Incident > Noteworthy)

 -  If both cases have the same priority and the same type, the case with